Post five of fourteen, in section About Awakening

 But when people practice together in a safe and connected way, with people who have already opened these parts of themselves, this process is inherently much easier.

-When teaching or shared practice is set up in the right way, people are lending each other the capacity to be with these different parts of themselves.
+When teaching or shared practice is set up in the right way, people are directly lending each other the capacity to be with these different parts of themselves.